fleaflet/flutter_map/lib/src/layer/tile_layer/tile_provider/network/caching/built_in/impl/native/README.md

 4. Variable number of bytes
    * Where provided, the ASCII encoded `etag` (where each character is 7 bits but stored as 1 byte) with no greater than 65535 bytes
    * Where not provided, no bytes
+5. 4-byte unsigned integer (Uint32): the length of the tile image bytes

 ## Size monitor